 Abbey Gardens are situated close to the Guildhall on The Broadway, in Winchester.

-In 1879, the western part of the gardens was separated and cleared for the building of the Guildhall in 1879.
+In 1879, the western part of the gardens was separated and cleared for the building of the Guildhall.
 In 1890, Winchester Town Council applied to the Local Government board for a loan of £5000 to purchase the Abbey House gardens to be used as a Public Pleasure Ground.
 Folkestone Place, a row of houses facing the Broadway, was demolished and the grounds were laid out and ‘improved’ during 1890/91.
 During the 1890s the brick walk surrounding the property was gradually replaced by iron gates and railings paid for by Richard Moss.
 A bridge was constructed opposite the front door of the house and money was spent on turf, trees, shrubs, bulbs, seats, a notice board and even goldfish.

 The Temple was repaired, cleaned and painted, a large greenhouse disposed of, paths laid out along the river, trees thinned out and 24 seats located.
 The gardens were open on weekdays from 11.00am–8.00pm and on Sundays from 2.00-5.00pm.
 A statue of Queen Victoria by Sir Arthur Gilbert RA, commissioned for the Golden Jubilee in 1887 and sited in the Castle Yard, was moved to the Abbey Grounds and remained there until 1910 when it was returned to the County Council and placed in the Great Hall.

 During the 20th century the property was continuously maintained despite some setbacks during the two World Wars, for example in 1939 three ugly air-raid shelters were constructed and some iron railings were removed.

-Abbey House built on the site of King Alfred’s Nunnaminster in the mid-18th century, with gardens including a Doric Temple front to disguise a functioning mill.
-Acquired by Winchester Corporation in 1890 and laid out in the as a public pleasure gardens; now a popular, well-maintained public park with children’s play area and restaurant.
+Abbey House was built on the site of King Alfred’s Nunnaminster in the mid-18th, with gardens and a functioning mill to which a Doric Temple front was added for disguise.
+Acquired by Winchester Corporation in 1890 and laid out as public pleasure gardens; now a popular, well-maintained public park with children’s play area.

 120M94/080 Hampshire Chronicle c 1969